<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 Every CLM process in use must be carefully documented.
 Details are needed about the activities, roles and responsibilities, process step hand-offs, timing, methods, calculations, measurements and indicators, and anything else important for understanding exactly how, and how well, each process works.

 Once you’ve planned out the workflows you need to optimise, you’ll also need to assign who owns what.
-Each department should have a clear responsibility to specific parts of the lifecycle.
+Each department should have a clear responsibility for specific parts of the lifecycle.

 Critically, every process needs to have an owner, a go-to person to handle questions and complaints about its details and suitability, be involved in any necessary changes, report about its performance, and so on.